Underground Power Cable Installation

 In 1842, S.F.B.
 Morse laid a cable insulated with

-jute, saturated in pitch, and covered with strips of India rubber between
+jute, saturated in pitch, and covered with strips of Indian rubber between

 Governor’s Island and Castle Garden in New York harbor.